By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We do not expect everyone to progress in this getting to know feelings at the same rate.
 Some of you are in feelings kindergarten and others of you have been to a feelings graduate school.
 I am aware some of you majored in one feeling, say ANGER, to the exclusion of all others.

 I did not say anything about sharing your feelings just yet.
 You can’t share anything about a subject you don’t understand.
-So the process goes, feel what you are feeling, identify what this feeling is, decide what to do with this feeling and lastly if you chose share with someone, do so in an appropriate way.
+So the process goes, feel what you are feeling, identify what this feeling is, decide what to do with this feeling, and lastly, if you chose to share with someone, do so in an appropriate way.

 Women complain that men are emotionally unavailable.
 This is often true.
 We are also menstrual and makeup unavailable.
 We are also more willing to learn about makeup than feelings most of the time.
 If you grew up, as most men do, believing that men are tough and do not have feelings, learning to be emotionally available is like learning to take torture in a foreign language.